 Media

 NEW!
-This winter, Carl joins Vanessa Vander Valk on CBC Radio’s Shift NB every second Monday to help everyone learn how they can save energy, money and our environment.
-The conversations will cover some big issues, but we’ll always drill down to impacts on each of us, and what we can do.
+This past winter and spring, Carl joined Vanessa Vander Valk on CBC Radio’s Shift NB every second Monday to help everyone learn how they can save energy, money and our environment.
+The conversations covered some big issues, but always drilled down to impacts on each of us, and what we can do.

 January 19, 2026: a discussion of peak power: what it is, why it matters to each of us and what each of us can do to reduce the strain on our grid and minimize the risk of blackouts.